 These include tremors of hand and feel, cold extremities, excessive sweating especially on palm and sole.
 A patient may experience fluctuations in blood pressure.
-Most of these symptoms are temporary and usually disappear after a panic attack.
+Most of these panic attack symptoms are temporary and usually disappear after this episode.

-Dizziness and feelings of fainting are common symptoms of a panic attack.
+Dizziness and feelings of fainting are commonly anxiety attack symptoms.
 In addition, a patient may experience unsteadiness, loss of control.
 Depersonalization and De-realization can also appear in a panic attack.

-Frequent micturition, burning sensation during micturition are also common in a panic attack and other anxiety disorder
+Frequent micturition, burning sensation during micturition is also common in a panic attack and other anxiety attack.

 Two Major Problems of Panic attack